 Arrive Spoleto.
 You will be picked up at the train station and transferred to stables.
-A three-course dinner with wine will be served in the clubhouse.
+A three-course dinner with wine will be served at the local trattoria.
 Accommodation is in comfortable chalets.

 You will start off with a half-day ride that will take you through the grounds of a magnificent 600-hectare private estate called La Tenuta dello Schioppo, but known locally as Il Parco delle Farfalle, the Butterfly Park.
 There are wide avenues perfect for cantering for those who want to, and trotting for those who don’t, and splendid views of mountains, valleys and hill villages in all directions.
 In a woodland glade a huntsman's table has been fashioned out of local chestnut wood, and this will be the stopping place for an aperitif.
 You will ride back for lunch at the clubhouse with a free afternoon to relax or go exploring in nearby Spoleto (transport can be provided at reasonable cost).
 Alternatively you can have a free one-hour lesson with a FISE (BHS equivalent) instructor, doing flatwork or jumping, depending on your level.

 Dinner will be served at a local trattoria.